NUWCDIVNPT/stig-manager/docs/features/common-tasks.rst

 Check evaluation progress
 ==============================

-The :ref:`Status Report` allows Users to gauge the work involved and the progress made towards evaluating every Asset and STIG in their Collection.
+The :ref:`Metrics Report` allows Users to gauge the work involved and the progress made towards evaluating every Asset and STIG in their Collection.

-The :ref:`Status Report` also tallies the number of "Open" findings and their severity.
+The :ref:`Metrics Report` also tallies the number of "Open" findings and their severity.

 Add Users